opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/lb_loadbalancer_v3.md

 * `ip_target_enable` - (Optional) The value can be `true` (enabled) or `false` (disabled).

+-> If both `l4_flavor` and `l7_flavor` is empty, both ALB and NLB will be attached to the load balancer with the default flavor.
+It is advisable to specify one of them, unless your intention is to associate both flavors with the default setting.

 * `l4_flavor` - (Optional) The ID of the Layer-4 flavor.

 * `l7_flavor` - (Optional) The ID of the Layer-7 flavor.